ECM2434-Group-Project/Sustainability-App/README.md

 ### Starting the frontend
 Run `npm start` to start the react project on port 3000 locally.

-NOTE: Currently due to some CORS issues, use `127.0.0.1:3000` in the browser until its sorted

 ### Frontend Contributions
 All of frontend has been authored Ed, Wiktor and Arjun.